sanduler/workout-tracker/README.md

 ## Features

-- Create a new user account
+- Create an input for the user workout.
-- implemented the GET, POST, PUT, DELETE
+- implemented the POST
+- Integrated Google Sheets with Nutritionix API
+- Tracks Date, Time, Duration, Exercise, Calories

 ## Still needs to be implemented:
 - Fully functional GUI
 - Ability to add the input for caloric properties for Food
 - Ability to POST, PUT, DELETE directly from the GUI
 - Implement a way to see the Google Sheet in teh GUI
--
 ## Authors

 - [@sanduler](https://github.com/sanduler)